Tropocells® PRP System

-The Tropocells® PRP preparation system helps physicians and clinical teams prepare platelet-rich plasma (PRP) using a simple and consistent workflow.
+The Tropocells PRP system helps physicians prepare platelet-rich plasma (PRP) with a simple and consistent process.

-First, clinicians collect a patient blood sample.
-Next, they process the sample using centrifugation technology.
-Then the system separates blood components and concentrates platelets within the plasma fraction.
+First, clinicians collect a patient’s blood.
+Next, they spin the sample in a centrifuge.
+Then, the system separates the blood and concentrates platelets in the plasma.

-Together, these design elements help support a practical and efficient PRP preparation process for clinicians.
+Together, these features support a simple and efficient process.

 Key characteristics include: